mmckechney/SqlBuildManager/docs/massively_parallel.md

 # Massively Parallel Database Builds

 If you have a fleet of databases to update, it could take a very long time to run your build on a single machine - even if you leverage the threaded model.
-To solve this problem, SQL Build Manager offers two ways to parallelize database builds across many compute nodes: [Azure Batch](azure_batch.md),  [Kubernetes](kubernetes.md) and [Azure Container Instances (ACI)](aci.md).
+To solve this problem, SQL Build Manager offers three ways to parallelize database builds across many compute nodes: [Azure Batch](azure_batch.md),  [Kubernetes](kubernetes.md) and [Azure Container Instances (ACI)](aci.md).

-In both methods, each compute resource is able to manage concurrency to help you maximize throughput while not overloading your SQL Servers.
+In each method, compute resources area able to manage concurrency to help you maximize throughput while not overloading your SQL Servers.
 See [Concurrency Options](concurrency_options.md).

 ----